-- (xxii) Fixed Assets and Current Assets are categorized as per concept of

-- (a) Separate Entity

-- (b) Going Concern

-- (c) Consistency

-- (d) Time period

-(1 mark each)

-- (i) (d) Reports are as per requirement of management

-- (ii) (b) Owner's Equity = Asset Liability

-- (xxii) (b) Going Concern.

-QUESTIONS AND ANSWERS OF JUNE 2018

-- 1. (a) Choose the correct answer from the given four alternatives:

-- (i) Accounting does not record non-financial transactions because of

-- (a) Entity concept

-- (b) Accrual concept

-- (c) Cost concept

-- (d) Money measurement concept

-- (i) (a) - 1. (b) State whether the following statements are True or False: - (i) Accounting is an art of record keeping.

-- (ii) Window dressing of accounts means showing more profits to attract more investment.
-(1 mark) - (v) It is generally assumed that the business will not liquidate in near forcible future because of business entity concept.
-(1 mark) - (vii) Trade discount is allowed for prompt payment.
-(1 mark)
+[Chapter → 1] Accounting Principles, Concepts and...
+2.21 (xxii) Fixed Assets and Current Assets are categorized as per concept of (a) Separate Entity (b) Going Concern (c) Consistency (d) Time period (1 mark each) Answer: (i) (d) Reports are as per requirement of management (b) Owner's Equity = Asset - Liability (xxii) (b) Going Concern.
+QUESTIONS AND ANSWERS OF JUNE 2018 1. (a) Choose the correct answer from the given four alternatives: (i) Accounting does not record non-financial transactions because of (a) Entity concept (b) Accrual concept (c) Cost concept (d) Money measurement concept (1 mark) Answer: (i) (d) 1. (b) State whether the following statements are True or False: (i) Accounting is an art of record keeping.
+(1 mark) (ii) Window dressing of accounts means showing more profits to attract more investment.
+(1 mark) (v) It is generally assumed that the business will not liquidate in near forcible future because of business entity concept.

+(vii) Trade discount is allowed for prompt payment.